Electric-Coin-Company/zashi/wallet_threat_model.md

 - More fine-grained models of adversaries, e.g. one that has eclipsed the lightwalletd node but has not been able to compromise it fully.

-These shortcomings will be addressed in future updates to the threat model.
+These shortcomings may be addressed in future updates to the threat model.